 Lisa Bondy, E-RYT, is a Founder and the Partner accountable for Yoga, Teacher Trainings and Quality for Practice Body Mind Soul Company.
 A yogi and meditator for 30 years, known for her satsang, Lisa challenges one to move beyond the bounds of the mind and expand into an empowering experience of authenticity and self-realization.
 Practicing breath, movement, and self-reflection; drawing on spiritual wisdom from many disciplines, Lisa’s intention and expertise lies in her ability to lead students on a healing, transformational journey – body, mind and soul.
 Lisa has her B.A. from Adelphi in History and Philosophy.
 Since her first teaching certification from Be Yoga with Alan Finger in 2001, Lisa has studied Ashtanga, and Vinyasa yoga as well as more alignment/therapeutic based yoga practices.
 Lisa’s additional trainings include Ashtanga Primary Series with David Swenson, Ashtanga Intermediate Series with Tim Miller, and Advanced Rasa Vinyasa with Shiva Rae, as well as Yoga Anatomy with Leslie Kaminoff, YogaKids with Marsha Wenig, and Laughter Yoga!
 A dedicated ashtangi, Lisa is forever indebted to her Gurujii, the late Sri K Pattabhi Jois and family.
 In addition, Lisa is proud to be a founder of the Nourishment program at Practice.
 Lisa has been a part of the holistic health and lifestyle movement, and an environmentalist for the past 30 years.
 A passionate natural gourmet/farm to table and macrobiotic cook, Lisa wholeheartedly believes in the healing/transformational power of food.
 As chairperson of her children’s elementary school Nutrition Committee for many years, she worked with the district to make school meals healthier adding vegetarian/vegan choices everyday, regular salad bar and soup offerings and milk free of BGH.
 Lisa founded a neighborhood organic food cooperative, partnered in a natural food market and raised two beautiful healthy young men who were weaned on carrot/green juices and enthusiastically eat kale, sea vegetables, adzuki beans and quinoa!
 A certified health and wellness nutrition coach, Lisa specializes in Clean Living Eating and Detox Cleansing to enhance life force energy for a more direct experience of vibrant robust health and happiness.
 Lisa feels privileged to serve on the board of One Love Long Island.
 She is a lifetime advocate for social justice, and has been an avid supporter of ONE LOVE since its in inception.
 One Love simply put, presents us with the opportunity to make a difference in the world, to lesson suffering in the lives of the children and women rescued from human trafficking.
 Every day One Love Long Island operates on the principle that we are not alone, that we are one and we are connected.
 So long as there is suffering and injustice in this world, however remote or near, we all suffer and there can be no peace.
 There is no ignoring.
 One Love Long Island and Off the Mat address our dire need to help each other build a better world.

 Karin Holmgren started practicing yoga at age 15 in connection with cross country running.
-After brief but intense practices with Jivamukti and Ashtanga in New York City, she created a solid and deeply spiritual home practice that serves as her connection to source.
+After establishing practices with Jivamukti and Ashtanga in New York City, she created a solid and deeply spiritual home practice that serves as her connection to source.
 After living in New York City and London, she returned home and now prefers Vinyasa Flow to keep her breath and body moving.
-She is a seva volunteer at Yoga 4 Everybody in Fairfield, Connecticut and has studied most recently in Radiant Child Yoga with Shakta Khalsa, receiving her certification to teach in 2012.
+She has studied Radiant Child Yoga with Shakta Khalsa, receiving her certification to teach in 2012.
 She has also studied Vinyasa Flow with Seane Corn.
 Karin holds a BA in English & History from New York University and a MA in Education from Fairfield University.
 A Connecticut native, she is the OLLI webmaster and digital guru.

 She is forever grateful to all of her teachers and is honored to be an ambassador to Manduka and KiraGrace.